Introduction of An explanation of the Delhi-Mumbai Industrial Corridor

 India is building a $90 billion industrial corridor connecting Delhi and Mumbai.
+So here we try to give An explanation of the Delhi-Mumbai Industrial Corridor.
 This industrial park will benefit India’s economy as well as local economies.
 The Delhi Mumbai industrial zone was established for the first time in 2006.

 This industrial estate was planned for the 2008 Beijing Olympics to meet the games’ infrastructure needs.
 India’s iron ore exports from Japan to China were shifted, and efforts were made to obtain ore for Japan from other areas of India.